Flood Advisory issued for Ketchikan Gateway Borough by NWS - NewsBreak

 Winter Weather Advisory issued for Harrison, Mills, Pottawattamie, Shelby by NWS

 Effective: 2022-11-29 06:00:00 CST Expires: 2022-11-29 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Harrison; Mills; Pottawattamie; Shelby WINTER WEATHER ADVISORY IN EFFECT FROM 6 AM TO 6 PM CST TUESDAY * WHAT...Snow and freezing drizzle expected.
-Total snow accumulations less than one inch and ice accumulations of up to five hundredths of an inch.
-Winds gusting as high as 40 mph. * WHERE...Portions of southwest Iowa and east central and southeast Nebraska. * WHEN...From 6 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Harrison; Mills; Pottawattamie; Shelby WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 6 AM THIS MORNING TO 6 PM CST THIS EVENING * WHAT...Mixed precipitation expected.
+Total snow accumulations of up to one inch and ice accumulations of up to 5 hundredths of an inch.
+Winds gusting as high as 40 mph. * WHERE...Portions of southwest Iowa and east central and southeast Nebraska. * WHEN...From 6 AM this morning to 6 PM CST this evening. * IMPACTS...Plan on slippery road conditions.
 The hazardous conditions could impact the morning or evening commute.

 weather.gov